 If you want to grow your retirement account and don’t want to put that money into the volatile and speculative stock market then this might be a strategy you’ll want to consider.

-Self directed 401k real estate investing in North Carolina & New Jersey – is it possible?
+Self directed 401k real estate investing in The USA – is it possible?

 Yes you can!
 Most people are only aware that they can invest in stocks or funds in their 401k or IRA but you can also invest in real estate.
 (Some IRA custodians don’t want to hold real estate for you, which is why you should find a self directed IRA custodian who will).

 You simply purchase the property in the name of your 401k (not your personal name) and all income goes into your 401k.
 You can even pay for any management fees inside your IRA as well.

-Should I invest in real estate in North Carolina & New Jersey NJ with my self-directed 401k?
+Should I invest in real estate in The USA NJ with my self-directed 401k?

 What you choose to invest in is up to you.
 However, many investors are discovering the power of putting a cash-flowing asset into their 401k.
 That cash flow is like having an extra contribution each and every month in your retirement account!